 What makes this program different?

-This innovative program combines a medical cost-sharing plan from Zion with an employee assistance program from Health Access to form a comprehensive plan that supports access to preventive services while providing affordable coverage for large, unexpected health care needs.
+This innovative program combines a medical cost-sharing plan from Zion with an employee assistance program from Health Access to form a comprehensive plan that supports access to preventive services while providing affordable coverage for large, unexpected healthcare needs.

 Got more questions?

 Book a free 15-minute call with me so I can answer any questions you have.
-At the end of this quick call, you could save as much as 50% on what you’re currently spending for individual health insurance.
+At the end of this quick call, you could save as much as 50% on what you’re currently spending on individual health insurance.